What Is Tennessee's ELVIS Act?

 ELVIS Law vs. Other State Laws

-While other state laws aim to protect images and likenesses, they often fall short when addressing the rapidly growing issue of AI-generated content.
+While other state laws aim to protect images and likenesses, they often fall short in addressing the rapidly growing issue of AI-generated content.
 Here’s a comparison of a few key state laws:

-- Right of Publicity: The “Right of Publicity” is the law closest to the ELVIS Act.
-The ELVIS Act is based on Tennessee’s version of the Right of Publicity Law, which gives individuals control over the use of their likeness.
-However, these laws vary by state and, importantly, do not address AI-generated likenesses, especially in terms of voice and audio content.
+• Right of Publicity: The “Right of Publicity” is the law most similar to the ELVIS Act.
+The ELVIS Act is based on Tennessee’s version of the Right of Publicity Law, which grants individuals control over the use of their likeness.
+However, these laws vary by state and, importantly, do not address AI-generated likenesses, particularly regarding voice and audio content.

 Federal vs. State-Level Protections

-AI-generated replicas and deepfakes are national issues.
-Relying solely on state laws presents several challenges:
+AI-generated replicas and deepfakes are national issues, and relying solely on state laws presents several challenges:

 A federal standard would provide consistent protections across all states, ensuring individuals’ rights are safeguarded no matter their location.
 Unlike state laws, which are limited in scope, federal legislation could address interstate and international issues more effectively.
 A real-world example of this effort is the proposed NO FAKES Act of 2023, which aims to establish federal protections against unauthorized AI-generated content, bridging gaps left by state-level laws like the ELVIS Act.